 From this tumultuous landscape emerges often an oceanic feeling of serenity and fullness.
 "I want my installations to take place in places to bring a feeling of calm and serenity.
 I like this idea of delicate objects, which freeze time, and soothe. "

 If the relation to nature is unequivocal in her works, Louise Delaroque transcends it by bringing a refinement and a spirituality inspired by Japanese culture.
-Protean artist, passed by photography, cinema, painting, Louise Delaroque seems to have found her way, that of an art "away from the hubbub of the world and its agonizing modernity".
+Protean artist, passed by photography, painting, Louise Delaroque seems to have found her way, that of an art "away from the hubbub of the world and its agonizing modernity".
 That of an art where the works constitute "an invitation to the true journey, the one that is interior, dreamlike and marineocess.